strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 ## Scope

-While the upgrade tool helps upgrade apps and plugins, it doesn't cover every aspect of it.
+While the upgrade tool helps upgrade applications and plugins, it doesn't cover every aspect of it.

 :white_check_mark: The upgrade tool supports:
 - Updating the project's dependencies